 - ∀ Gundam, set even further into the future has a good deal of tanned and generally mixed-race people inhabiting North America alongside whites and blacks.
 This being the result of generations of interbreeding following the Moonlight Butterfly apocalypse.

 - The world of Attack on Titan seems to be leaning this way, but with much bleaker implications than usual.
 Instead mixing through many generations, several races are implied or outright stated to have gone extinct.
-Mikasa in particular is probably the last Asian person on Earth ( or so she thought), which nearly made her very valuable to the human traffickers that planned on selling her into slavery in her childhood.
+Mikasa in particular is probably the last Asian person on Earth, which nearly made her very valuable to the Human Traffickers that planned on selling her into sex slavery in her childhood.
 It turns out to be an entirely false and artificial situation — the cast have been living in a self-isolated colony for the last century, with the rulers carrying out Ethnic Cleansing to solidify their power.
 The rest of the world, as it turns out, has many ethnic and racial groups.
 This leads to a bit of a First Contact Faux Pas the first time Sasha sees a Black person and asks about his skin color.